martinwerner1/matching/README.md

 This program is located in the subfolder: ./target/release/

-5. For trying several algorithms, please go into the main.rs file and uncomment/comment some test lines within the function "fn main()" by removing "//"!
+5. For trying several algorithms, please go into the src/main.rs file and uncomment/comment some test lines within the function "fn main()" by removing "//"!

 This project is tested under Linux and Windows systems: Debian/Fedora and Windows 10/11